rrooggiieerr/esphome-axaremote/PCB/Hardware Installation.md

 ## Disabling the power LED

-You can disable the Power LED by cutting the trace between jumper __JP1__ with a sharp knife.
+For PCBS of version 0.4 and earlier you can disable the Power LED by cutting the trace between jumper __JP1__ with a sharp knife.
 If you want to enable the LED again on a later moment soldering __JP1__ will bring the LED back.

+For PCBs version 0.5 you can cut the trace between R1 and D3.